pca006132/PCC/syntax.md

 ### Run procedure
 > It is implemented by PCC custom commands.
 See below for more information.
 >
-> Caution: be careful to use this inside procedure, or it would be a huge problem as it may cause infinite loop.
+> Caution: be careful to use this inside procedure, it could cause huge problems as it may cause infinite loop.

 ```
 run (name)